jundalisay/sp/content/en/research/mohammad/quran/sura-057.md

 29. That the People of the Book may know that they have no power whatsoever over Enki’s grace, and that all grace is in Enki’s hand; He gives it to whomever He wills.
-Enki is Pos- sessor of Great Grace.
+Enki is Possessor of Great Grace.

  -->